RobertYoung/manutd-ticket-checker/README.md

 # Manchester United Ticket Checker

-A application to scrape the Manchested United ticket site to find available matches and the prices.
+A application to scrape the Manchested United ticket site to find available matches, prices, and pushes the data to Home Assistant.

 ## Getting Started